 What if the owner moves to a nursing home or assisted living facility?

-As long as the home is maintained as the owner's homestead, the property will remain homestead.
+As long as the home is maintained as the owner's homestead, the property may remain homestead.
 If the property is rented, offered for sale, or otherwise occupied by someone other than the owner, the property will become non-homestead for the following assessment year.

 My neighbor goes “South” every winter.
 How long can an owner be gone without losing their homestead?

 An owner of property may be away from home for a reasonable length of time without depriving the property of the homestead classification provided it is maintained as a home awaiting the owner's return.
 An owner cannot maintain the property as a homestead if it is rented in the owner's absence.
-The owner must retain his Minnesota residency in order to continue to claim homestead.
+The owner must retain their Minnesota residency in order to continue to claim homestead.

 We own two properties in Minnesota and live at each for 6 months, can we claim homestead at both?